NadeemTabche/Pong/README.md

 # Pong
-A simple and fun pong game created using the turtle module
+A simple and fun pong game created using the python turtle module